 - People have been overcooking turkeys for years, but for a good reason.
 Turkeys are notoriously tricky to cook evenly.
 You’ll know what I mean if you’ve ever cut into a turkey with perfectly cooked breast meat and still pink thigh meat.
 So, to compensate for the overcooking (and consequent drying out of the meat), turkeys have gotten a rap that they need to be brined.
 However, cooking a turkey low and slow allows for a much more gradual and even cooking.
 Cooked this way, even the biggest turkeys don’t need to be brined.

 - The only time I would brine a turkey before smoking it is if it were a 100% organic turkey with no injected solution, and it’d have to be a big turkey 16 pounds or more before brining it would make any difference.
-Young, small turkeys tender to be juicier and more tender.
+Young, small turkeys tend to be juicier and more tender.

 What Is Brining?